Lolita (1962 film): Plot

-In the fall, Humbert reports to his position at Beardsley College, and enrolls Lolita in high school there.
-Before long, people begin to wonder about the relationship between the father and his over-protected daughter.
+In the fall, Humbert reports to his position at Beardsley College, and enrolls Dolores in high school there.
+People begin to wonder about the relationship between the two.
 Humbert worries about her involvement with the school play and with male classmates.
-One night he returns home to find Dr. Zempf, a pushy, abrasive stranger, sitting in his darkened living room.
-Zempf, speaking with a thick German accent, claims to be the psychologist from Lolita's school and wants to discuss her knowledge of "the facts of life".
-He convinces Humbert to allow Lolita to participate in the school play, for which she had been selected to play the leading role.
+One night, he returns home to find a stranger who calls himself Dr. Zempf, sitting in his darkened living room.
+Zempf claims to be the psychologist from Dolores's school and wants to discuss her knowledge of "the facts of life."
+He convinces Humbert to allow Dolores to participate in the school play, for which she had been selected to play the leading role.

-While attending a performance of the play, Humbert learns that Lolita has been lying about how she was spending her Saturday afternoons when she claimed to be at piano practice.
-They get into a row and Humbert decides to leave Beardsley College and take Lolita on the road again.
-Lolita objects at first but then suddenly changes her mind and seems very enthusiastic.
-Once on the road, Humbert realizes they are being followed by a mysterious car that never drops away but never quite catches up.
-When Lolita becomes sick, he takes her to the hospital.
+While attending a performance of the play, Humbert learns that Dolores has been lying about how she was spending her Saturday afternoons when she claimed to be at piano practice.
+They get into an argument and Humbert decides to leave Beardsley College and take Dolores on the road again.
+Dolores objects at first but then changes her mind and seems enthusiastic.
+Once on the road, Humbert realizes that they are being followed by a car which never drops away.
+When Dolores becomes sick, he takes her to the hospital.
 However, when he returns to pick her up, she is gone.
-The nurse there tells him she left with another man claiming to be her uncle and Humbert, devastated, is left without a single clue as to her disappearance or whereabouts.
+The nurse says that Dolores left with a man who claimed to be her uncle.
+Humbert is devastated.

-Some years later, Humbert receives a letter from Mrs. Richard T. Schiller, Lolita's married name.
-She writes that she is now married to a man named Dick and that she is pregnant and in desperate need of money.
-Humbert travels to their home and demands that she tell him who kidnapped her three years earlier.
-She tells him it was Clare Quilty, the man that was following them, who is a famous playwright and with whom her mother had a fling in Ramsdale.
-She states Quilty is also the one who disguised himself as Dr. Zempf, the pushy stranger who kept crossing their path.
-Lolita admits she was infatuated by Quilty and also carried on an affair with him at Beardsley, then left the hospital with him when he promised her a Hollywood contract.
-However, he then demanded she join his bohemian lifestyle, including acting in his "art" films, which she refused.
+Years later, he receives a letter from Mrs. Richard T. Schiller, Dolores's married name.
+Dolores writes that she is now married to a man named Dick and that she is pregnant and in desperate need of money.
+Humbert visits her and demands that she tell him who kidnapped her three years earlier.
+She says that it was Clare Quilty, the man who was following them.
+A famous playwright, he had a fling with Charlotte in Ramsdale.
+She states that Quilty is also the one who disguised himself as Dr. Zempf, the stranger who kept crossing their path.
+Dolores was infatuated with Quilty and carried on an affair with him at Beardsley, then left the hospital with him when he promised her a Hollywood contract.
+However, he then demanded that she join his bohemian lifestyle, including acting in his "art" films, which she refused.

-Humbert begs Lolita to leave her husband and come away with him.
-She declines, reminding him that she has a baby due in three months, but apologizes for cheating.
-Humbert gives Lolita $13,000, explaining it is her money from the sale of her mother's house, and leaves to go shoot Quilty in his mansion.
-Intertitles explain that Humbert died of coronary thrombosis awaiting trial for Quilty's murder.
+Humbert begs Dolores to leave Schiller and come away with him.
+She refuses, as she has a baby due in three months, but apologizes for cheating.
+Humbert gives Dolores $13,000, explaining that it is her money from the sale of Charlotte's house.
+He then leaves to confront Quilty in his mansion.
+There, a drunk Quilty is shot dead by Humbert.
+Humbert later dies of coronary thrombosis awaiting trial for Quilty's murder.